woaproject/deployment-bridge/README.md

 2. if `initial_deployment` in `hosts.yml` is set to `yes` token contract is compiled and deployed to the foreign network using `token_foreign.py` and then registered with `foreign_tokenreg.py`.
 If `initial_deployment` is set to `no` then `db.toml` is copied from local machine (`db_toml_location`)

+3. if `install_bridge_ui` is set to `yes` playbook also installs bridge-ui https://github.com/poanetwork/bridge-ui (branch can be configured with `bridge_ui_branch`).
+React files are process via `npm run build` and then served as static files using `http-server` and `pm2`.
+**NOTE**: installing bridge-ui exposes some unsafe apis to public, so do NOT install bridge-ui if you plan to use prod networks like mainnet or core in your bridge setup.

-3. playbook installs 3 services: `parity-home`, `parity-foreign` and `bridge`.
+4. playbook installs 3 services: `parity-home`, `parity-foreign` and `bridge`.
 Status of a service can be checked with
 ```
 sudo systemctl status [service-name]
 ```